Implementing Celery for Async Polling in DSR Pipelines

 Step 3: Deterministic Retry Semantics & Fallback Routing

 Retry logic in DSR pipelines must be deterministic, not probabilistic.
-We leverage Celery’s autoretry_for with a custom exception hierarchy that maps directly to compliance error codes.
+Use Celery’s autoretry_for with a custom exception hierarchy that maps directly to compliance error codes.
 Transient HTTP 429 and 503 responses trigger exponential backoff capped at a strict SLA boundary, while structural 4xx client errors bypass retry loops and route immediately to dead-letter queues for manual triage.

 import time